threefoldfoundation/info_sdk/src/intro.md

 - [__Advance Development__](develop.md)

 The Manual is sectioned into 5 major sections to cater to each of these different actions in the TF Grid Ecosystem.
-If you're interested in learning about the Threefold Ecosystem, see the [__Introduction__](learn.md) section.
+If you're interested in learning about the ThreeFold Ecosystem, see the [__Introduction__](learn.md) section.

 To learn all the basics you would need to complete before deploying a solution on top of the TF Grid, head over to the [__Getting Started__](getting_started.md) section of the Manual.